 Why is specialty coffee more expensive?
-Here is the real reason
+Here's the real reason

 Introduction: Is specialty coffee really worth the price?

-About If you have ever stood in a coffee shop comparing the prices of regular coffee and specialty coffee, you have surely noticed the significant price difference.
-A bag of specialty coffee can cost double or even three times more than mass-produced coffee at the convenience store.
+About If you've ever stood in a coffee shop and compared the prices of regular coffee and specialty coffee, you've probably noticed the big price difference.
+A bag of specialty coffee can cost double or even three times more than mass-produced coffee in the supermarket.

 But why is that?
-Is it just a luxurious marketing trick, or are there real reasons behind the price?
-The answer is that specialty coffee is more expensive for good reasons – and when you understand why, you will realize that it is actually more worth the price than regular coffee.
+Is it just a fancy marketing ploy, or are there real reasons behind the price?
+The answer is that specialty coffee is more expensive for good reason – and when you know why, you'll understand that it's actually more affordable than regular coffee.

-In this article, we will go through the most important factors that affect the price of specialty coffee and why it is an investment in quality, sustainability, and better working conditions for coffee farmers.
+In this article, we go through the most important factors that affect the price of specialty coffee and why it is an investment in quality, sustainability and better working conditions for coffee farmers.

 Specialty coffee is grown under better and more sustainable conditions

-Unlike mass-produced coffee, where farmers are often pressured to maximize yield at the expense of quality, specialty coffee is grown with great care.
+Unlike mass-produced coffee, where farmers are often pressured to maximize yields at the expense of quality, specialty coffee is grown with great care.

-Carefully selected coffee beans – Only the best beans are chosen, resulting in smaller harvests but higher quality.
+☕ Carefully selected coffee beans – Only the best beans are selected, which means smaller harvests but higher quality.

-🌱 Sustainable farming methods – Specialty coffee farmers often focus on shade-growing, organic methods, and biodiversity to protect both nature and the flavor of the coffee.
+🌱 Sustainable farming methods – Specialty coffee farmers often focus on shade cultivation, organic methods, and biodiversity to protect both nature and the taste of the coffee.

-👨🌾 Better working conditions for farmers – Instead of paying extremely low prices per kilo, specialty coffee farmers provide fairer compensation and better working conditions for their employees.
+👨🌾 Better working conditions for growers – Instead of paying extremely low prices per kilo, specialty coffee growers provide fairer compensation and better working conditions for their employees.

 👉 What does this mean for the price?
-Specialty coffee requires more work and investment from the farmers' side, which drives up the price – but also improves both the flavor and sustainability.
+Specialty coffee requires more work and investment from farmers, which drives up the price – but also improves both taste and shelf life.

 Specialty coffee is handpicked and selected for the best quality

-In industrial coffee production, coffee cherries are often mechanically harvested without sorting the ripe from the unripe.
+In industrial coffee production, coffee berries are often harvested by machine without sorting out the ripe ones from the unripe ones.
 The result?
-A coffee that contains defective and substandard beans that negatively affect the flavor.
+A coffee that contains defective and substandard beans that negatively affect the taste.

-Specialty coffee, on the other hand, is handpicked by skilled workers who carefully select only the perfectly ripe cherries.
-The beans then undergo several quality checks to ensure that only the best beans reach the roasters.
+Specialty coffee, on the other hand, is hand-picked by skilled workers who carefully select only the perfectly ripe berries.
+The beans then undergo multiple quality checks to ensure that only the best beans reach the roasters.

 👉 What does this mean for the price?
-Handpicking and quality control take time and require skill, which increases production costs.
+Handpicking and quality control take time and require skill, which increases the cost of production.

 Fairer payment to coffee farmers – no exploitation

-Commercial coffee is often sold through intermediaries and large players who push prices to the absolute minimum.
-This means that coffee farmers in developing countries often earn less than a crown per kilo of coffee, making it About impossible for them to invest in better farming methods or live off their work.
+Commercial coffee is often sold through middlemen and large players who drive prices down to the absolute minimum.
+This means that coffee farmers in developing countries often earn less than one kroner per kilo of coffee, making it Aboutpossible for them to invest in better farming methods or live off their work.

-Specialty coffee, however, is often purchased through direct trade or fair trade models, where farmers receive fair prices for their work.
+Specialty coffee, on the other hand, is often purchased through direct sales or fair trade models, where farmers receive fair prices for their work.
 This allows them to:

 💰 Invest in better coffee production